Thursday, December 12, 2024

 The Barnum Effect

 So why do clients believe this if, indeed, it is a case of cold reading?
-The Barnum effect is a psychological trait human beings have which causes us to interpret vague information in ways that apply to our lives in specific ways.
+The Barnum effect is a psychological trait human beings have that causes us to interpret vague information in ways that apply to our lives in specific ways.
 Think of Horoscopes, predictions, as well as Tarot.
-People are geared to link stimulation and materials that we observe to our own lives our own problems.
+People are geared to link stimulation and materials that we observe to our own lives and our problems.

 Interaction